 - Scientific research of the diseases

-Qingping Yao, MD, PhD, is Professor, Department of Medicine, Chief of the Division of Rheumatology, Allergy and Immunology, and Director of the Center of Autoinflammatory Diseases at SBUH.
+Qingping Yao, MD, PhD, is Professor, Zhang Family Endowed Chair in Rheumatology, and Chief of the Division of Rheumatology, Allergy and Immunology, and Director of the Center of Autoinflammatory Diseases at SBUH.
 Dr. Yao has authored numerous publications about autoinflammatory diseases and is a member of the International Society of Systemic Autoinflammatory Diseases (ISSAID).
 Dr. Yao served as a senior rheumatologist at the Cleveland Clinic from 2008 to 2015 and identified a new disease, Yao syndrome (OMIM 617321) (Am J Med), formerly designated as NOD2-associated autoinflammatory disease (J Am Acad Dermatol).
 He successfully managed the multidisciplinary Clinic for Adult Autoinflammatory Diseases at the Cleveland Clinic.
 Since joining SBU, Dr. Yao has received numerous patient referrals from across the US and Canada due to his expertise and reputation in the field.

 Pediatric Rheumatology: Julie Cherian, MD, is Chief of the Division of Pediatric Rheumatology.
-She trained as a pediatric rheumatology fellow at Hospital for Special Surgery in New York.
-She has special interest in pediatric patients with SAIDs and will use her expertise to take care of children with SAIDs.
+And Associate Professor of Pediatrics.
+She has interest in pediatric patients with SAIDs and has expertise to take care of children with SAIDs.

-Infectious Disease: Bennadette Maramara, MD is an Infectious Disease Specialist, assistant Professor at SBUH.
-Fever is a common feature of SAID patients, and Dr. Maramara’s expertise will help identify and rule out infectious febrile diseases.
+Infectious Disease: Luis Marcos, MD, is an Infectious Disease Specialist, Associate Professor of Medicine at SBUH.
+Fever is a common feature of SAID patients, and Dr. Marcos has expertise in care and study of Lyme disease that can be confused with autoinflammatory diseases

-Dermatology: Joann Salvemini, MD, Co-director of the Dermatology Inpatient Consult service at SBUH.
-Rash is a frequent sign or symptom of SAID patients.
-Dr. Salvemini’s expertise will characterize and care for the rash from dermatologic perspective.
+Dermatology: Joann Salvemini, MD, Director of the Dermatology Inpatient Consult Service at SBUH.
+Rash is a frequent sign of SAID patients.
+Dr. Salvemini has provided expertise in characterization of and care for the rash from dermatologic perspective.

 For appointments and patient care questions, please contact Rheumatology Clinics at Stony Brook University Hospital